straightvisions/plugin_sv_forms/readme.txt

 ### Features

+* Added new Hidden Block, to implement hidden input fields in your form
 * Added a "Clear SV Forms Meta Field" button to the wrapper Block
 * The copy to clippboard buttons will show a notice, when the content is copied to the clippboard